Thomas Day (cabinetmaker)

-Thomas Day (1801–1861) was an American furniture craftsman and cabinetmaker in Milton, Caswell County, North Carolina.
-Born into a free Black family in Dinwiddie County, Virginia, Day moved to Milton in 1817 and became a highly successful businessman, boasting the largest and most productive workshop in the state during the 1850s.
+Thomas Day (c.
+1801–1861) was an American furniture craftsman and cabinetmaker in Milton, Caswell County, North Carolina.
+Born into a free African-American family in Dinwiddie County, Virginia, Day moved to Milton in 1817 and became a highly successful businessman, boasting the largest and most productive workshop in the state during the 1850s.
 Day catered to upper-class white clientele and was respected among his peers for his craftsmanship and work ethic.
 Day came from a relatively well-off family and was privately educated.
 Today, Day's pieces are highly sought after and sell for high prices; his work has been heavily studied and displayed in museums such as the North Carolina Museum of History.
 Day is celebrated as a highly skilled craftsman and savvy businessman, specifically in regards to the challenges his race posed to his success in the Antebellum South.

 Education and personal life

-In 1801, Day was born into a free Black family in Dinwiddie County, Virginia.
-According to John Day, Jr., Thomas Day's older brother, Day's father was the grandson of a white plantation mistress from South Carolina.
-Day's maternal grandparents, the Stewarts, were also free Blacks of wealth and status in Virginia; they owned a slave-worked plantation and Day's grandfather was a doctor.
-Day's father John Day, Sr., was a cabinetmaker of relatively high status as well – he could vote, and was possibly Quaker educated in a time when private education was difficult to attain as a free Black person.
+In about 1801, Day was born into a free African-American family in Dinwiddie County, Virginia.
+According to John Day Jr., Thomas Day's older brother, Day's father was the grandson of a white plantation mistress from South Carolina.
+Day's maternal grandparents, the Stewarts, were also free African-Americans of wealth and status in Virginia; they owned a slave-worked plantation and Day's grandfather was a medical doctor.
+Day's father John Day Sr. was a cabinetmaker of relatively high status as well – he could vote, and was possibly Quaker educated in a time when any formal education was difficult to attain as a free African-American person.
 Day's proclivity for cabinetmaking and crafting stemmed from his father's career as a cabinetmaker.
 Day and his older brother were privately educated.
-They were sent to board with white families to whom their father was connected through his cabinet and farming businesses, and went to school with the white children; thus Day received a caliber of education similar to that of his white contemporaries.
+They were sent to board with Euro-American families to whom their father was connected through his cabinet and farming businesses, and went to school with the white children; thus Day received a caliber of education similar to that of his white contemporaries.